- > Check iOS is up to date

 Tap on Settings > General > Accessibility > Increase Contrast and set Reduce Transparency to On.

-A more drastic step than restarting the iPhone, a full reset takes longer but is a more effective way of solving problems with the way an iPhone is running.
+A more drastic step than restarting the iPhone, a soft reset takes longer but is a more effective way of solving problems with the way an iPhone is running.

 Press and hold the Home and Sleep buttons at the same time.
 Keep holding them while the screen goes black (the red power-off slider may appear - if it does, just carry on holding the buttons), right up until the Apple logo appears.
 When that appears you can let go.

 8. Make some space by deleting text messages, photos, music and more